Pleural and Lung Cancer

 Excellence in Research

 Minimally Invasive Surgery

-Landreneau is committed to advancing our understanding of surgery’s role in cancer management.
-He is a leading clinical investigator for the American College of Surgeons Oncology Group and a member of the Alliance Cancer Cooperative Group.
+Landreneau is a leading clinical investigator for the American College of Surgeons Oncology Group and a member of the Alliance Cancer Cooperative Group.

 Get help connecting with Dr. Landreneau and find the treatment that's best for you.Get Help now

-He started his career at the University of Missouri Medical Center before joining UPMC in 1990, establishing his practice in Western Pennsylvania, where he developed a strong interest in the Pittsburgh professional sports scene.
+Landreneau started his surgical career at the University of Missouri Medical Center.
+He joined UPMC in 1990, establishing his practice in Western Pennsylvania, where he developed a strong interest in the Pittsburgh professional sports scene.

-Conversations there with patients often went beyond the medical diagnosis and treatment.
-Patients enjoyed his conversations that included the Steelers (football), Penguins (hockey) and Pirates (baseball), all staples in the Pittsburgh community, along with family and politics during office visits.
+Conversations with patients often go beyond the medical diagnosis and treatment.
+He is quick to talk about his love of the Steelers (football), Penguins (hockey) and Pirates (baseball) — all staples in the Pittsburgh community — along with family and politics during office visits.

 Disclaimer: Dr. Rodney Landreneau has no professional affiliation with Asbestos.com.

 Tim Povtak is an award-winning writer with more than 30 years of reporting national and international news.
 His specialty is interviewing top mesothelioma specialists and researchers, reporting the latest news at mesothelioma cancer centers and talking with survivors and caregivers.